dfinity/nns-dapp/HOWTO.md

 As the key in both maps, use the name that you noted down before and also used in the enum in the ic-js repo.

-For `nns_functions` use a name that's more or less the enum value name with human readable.
+For `nns_functions` use a label that's more or less the enum value name but human readable.
 For example, for `BitcoinSetConfig` use "Set Bitcoin Config".

 For `nns_functions_description` you might be able to find a good description